rrusls/snake-game/README.md

 Also when running, interpretator can show messages like ```Warning: Version mismatch with binary: 'SDL3_net.dll' (expected: 3.0.0, got: none)```.
 It is safe to not care about this, program will start regardless.

 The snake is pretty much immortal, since there is no logic of it's death, so you can play endlessly.
-I thought it much more fun than dying.
+I thought its much more fun than dying.

 Write, contribute, test.
 It's all will be appreciated anytime.